-Explore writing different sentence types with Y2 pupils using our Sentence Creator worksheets.
+Explore writing different sentence types with Year 2 pupils using our Sentence Creator worksheets.

 This lesson could be used to teach the different sentence types or to revisit this grammar skill.